yairgil/Docker-Provider/Documentation/OSMPrivatePreview/ReadMe.md

 ## How to consume OSM monitoring dashboard?
 1. Access your AKS cluster & container insights through this [link.](https://aka.ms/azmon/osmux)
-2. Go to reports tab and access Open Service Mesh (OSM) workbook (screen below)
+2. Go to reports tab and access Open Service Mesh (OSM) workbook.
 3. Select the time-range & namespace to scope your services.
 By default, we only show services deployed by customers and we exclude internal service communication.
 In case you want to view that you select Show All in the filter.
 Please note OSM is managed service mesh, we show all internal connections for transparency.

 ### Requests Tab